-- 1. Call to order; - Certification of notice to the stockholders and the presence of a quorum to do business; Approval of the minutes of the previous annual meeting; - 4.
-Report of the Chairman or President on the operations and financial statements of the Corporation: - 5.
+- 1. Call to order; - Certification of notice to the stockholders and the presence of a quorum to do business; - 3.
+Approval of the minutes of the previous annual meeting; - Report of the Chairman or President on the operations and financial statements of the Corporation; - 5.
 Confirmation and ratification of the acts of the Board of Directors and officers; - 6.
-Election of directors: - Appointment of the external auditor: - Appointment of the stock and transfer agent. - 9.
-Proposed Amendment on Article III of the Articles of Incorporation with respect to the company's principal office - from Mac Arthur Highway, Abangan Sur, Marilao, Bulacan to Vitarich Compound, Marilao - San Jose Road, Santa Rosa I, Marilao, Bulacan Other matters; and - 10.
-Other Matters; and - 11.
+Election of directors; - 7.
+Appointment of the external auditor: - 8.
+Appointment of the stock and transfer agent - 9.
+Other matters; and - 10.
 Adjournment.